mitchelldmiller/quick-mail-wp-plugin/readme.txt

 Tags: mail, email, comments, wp-cli, mailgun, sparkpost, attachment, sendgrid, accessibility, idn, multisite Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4AAGBFXRAPFJY Requires at least: 4.6
-Tested up to: 5.2
+Tested up to: 5.3
 Requires PHP: 5.3
-Stable tag: 3.5.4
+Stable tag: 3.5.5 Alpha
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Send reliable text or html email with attachments and shortcodes.
+Send reliable text or html email with attachments and shortcodes from WP Dashboard or command line.
 Send private replies to comments.
 Select recipient from users or commenters.

 == Description ==
 >Quick Mail is the easiest way to send email with attachments to WordPress users on your site, or send private replies to comments.
 Compatible with multisite.